 Home

-Yingyi Ma is a Professor of Sociology, a Senior Research Associate at the Center for Policy Research, and Director of Asian/Asian American Studies.
-Dr. Ma is a Public Intellectual Fellow (2019 – 2020) for the National Committee of Us-China Relations.
-She was the Inaugural O’Hanley Faculty Scholar (2014 – 2017) in Maxwell School.
+Dr. Yingyi Ma is a Professor of Sociology, a Senior Research Associate at the Center for Policy Research, Director of Asian/Asian American Studies and Director of Graduate Program at the Maxwell School of Citizenship and Public Affairs, Syracuse University.
+She is a nonresident senior fellow of Foreign Policy in the Brookings Institute.
+Dr. Ma was an American Council on Education (ACE) Fellow (2023 – 2024), a Provost Faculty Fellow of Internationalization at Syracuse University (2020 – 2022) leading the international education and global partnership initiatives at Syracuse University, the recipient of Inaugural Faculty Award of Yang Ni and Xiaoqing Li Endowed Fund for U.S.-China/Asia Relations (2021 – 2022), a Public Intellectual Fellow (2019 – 2020) for the National Committee of US-China Relations and the Inaugural O’Hanley Faculty Scholar (2014 – 2017) in Maxwell School.
 Dr. Ma obtained her Ph.D. in sociology at Johns Hopkins University in 2007.

 Dr. Ma is a sociologist of education and migration.
 Her new book published by Columbia University Press, Ambitious and Anxious: How Chinese Undergraduates Succeed and Struggle in American Higher Education, offers a multifaceted analysis of the wave of Chinese college students across American higher education based on research in both Chinese high schools and U.S. institutions.
 The overarching argument is that their experiences embody the duality of ambition and anxiety that arises from transformative social changes in China.
 In the end, it offers some policy implications in terms of what American higher education needs to know about Chinese students ranging from recruitment to student experiences to career services.